Swizzle-dev/AutoDAQ/README.md

 mkdir wavedumpoutput
 exit
 ```
-4. Copy and paste the following code at the end of the /home/[username]/.bashrc file
+4. Copy and paste the following code or the contents of getLC_source.txt at the end of the /home/[username]/.bashrc file
 ```
 function getLC() {
     # Input parameters